 - 1 jalepeno or serrano, seeded (I leave a few seeds for spice)

-- 1 cup packed herbs, such as cilantro, parsley, chives, basil
+- 1 cup packed herbs, a mix of any: cilantro, parsley, chives, basil

 - 1/4-1/3 cup extra virgin olive oil

 For the pesto, add the garlic, lemon zest and juice to the processor and pulse a few times to break down.
-Add the jalepeno, pistachios, herbs and parmesan and run the processor to mix, about 30 seconds.
+Add the jalepeno, pistachios, herbs and run the processor to mix, about 30 seconds.
 Drizzle in the olive oil and a few pinches of salt and pepper until combined.
-Taste and alter as desired.
-If you want it thinner, add a splash of water or oil.
+Blitz in the parm and a splash of water.
+Season to taste.

-Garnish with a fresh grate of cheese, pepper and any leftover herbs.
+Garnish with a fresh sprinkle of cheese, pepper and any leftover herbs.